Growing Up With Bathing Trunk Nevus

 “This is the story of my life and my journey to loving myself.
 I was born with a rare skin condition called Giant Congenital Melanocytic Nevus (GCMN).
-It was a day a fighter was born and the day my journey began.
+It was the day a fighter was born and the day my journey began.
 My skin condition occurs roughly once in every 500,000 births.
 It’s basically a very large mole.
 A lot of smaller moles, called satellites, are also present in most cases.
 I have what is referred to as ‘Bathing Trunk Nevus,’ which looks as if I’m wearing a pair of swim trunks.
 My giant nevus starts right above my knees, continues up my back, stops in the middle of my back, and right below my belly button.
-Almost half of my body is covered in one large birthmark, while the rest is covered in various sized satellites.
+Almost half of my body is covered in one large birthmark, while the rest is covered in various-sized satellites.
 I would say at least 80 percent of my body is covered in birthmarks.

 I grew up in a small town called Richfield where almost everyone was associated with each other.
 I attended the same school from the time I started pre-kindergarten until I finished my 8th-grade year.
 For the most part, the other kids I went to school with never had anything to say about my condition because we all grew up together.
 However, there were a few times I did encounter some issues.
 I used to play on the basketball team and we would play against other local schools.
 Other teams used to make comments about how I looked different and some of the players do not want to touch me.
 We would line up after a game and high-five each other and compliment each other with ‘good game.’
 A few girls would remove their hand from the line because they didn’t want to touch my hand.